 Remember, if you make a purchase offer for a fixer-upper at the right price, you start making money the day you close.
 And that's even before you consider the potential for big resale profit.
-The time to think about selling is the day you buy, even if you have no immediate plans to move.
+The time to think about selling is the day you buy, especially if you have no immediate plans to move.

 Next, focus on the home's configuration.
 The best type of fixer-upper to buy is one that will appeal to the largest pool of buyers: a three-bedroom with more than one bath.
-Of course, a two-bedroom home can be profitable, especially if that's the dominant size of homes in the neighborhood, but a three-bedroom house is better.
-If three bedrooms are better, four might be better yet: Three-bedroom buyers often will trade up to a four.

 Easy fixes include:

-- Patching walls, stripping wallpaper, and painting.
+- Patching walls, stripping wallpaper, and painting

-- Refinishing floors, or laying tile or carpet.
+- Refinishing floors or laying tile or carpet

-- Installing ceiling fans and new light fixtures.
+- Installing ceiling fans and new light fixtures

-- Replacing baseboards or adding trim.
+- Replacing baseboards or adding trim

-- Fixing broken windows.
+- Fixing broken windows

-- Replacing bathroom subfloors due to leaky toilet seals.
+- Replacing bathroom subfloors due to leaky toilet seals

-- Refacing or painting kitchen cabinets or installing new ones.
+- Refacing or painting kitchen cabinets or installing new ones

-- Replacing doors.
+- Replacing doors

-- Changing out receptacles and light switches.
+- Changing out outlets and light switches

-- Painting the exterior.
+- Painting the exterior

-- Adding a deck.
+- Adding a deck

 More expensive fixes include:

-- Replacing HVAC systems or adding central air conditioning.
+- Replacing HVAC systems or adding central air conditioning

-- Shoring up foundations.
+- Shoring up foundations

-- Reroofing, when it involves a tear-off.
+- Reroofing, when it involves a tear-off

-- Pouring concrete for driveways, sidewalks, or steps.
+- Pouring concrete for driveways, sidewalks, or steps

-- Installing replacement windows throughout.
+- Installing replacement windows throughout

-- Complete kitchen or bath remodels.
+- Complete kitchen or bath remodels

-- Building garages or additions.
+- Building garages or additions

 Inspections for Fixer-Upper Homes

-At the time of writing, Elizabeth Weintraub, DRE # 00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.
+At the time of writing, Elizabeth Weintraub, DRE # 00697006, was a Broker-Associate at Lyon Real Estate in Sacramento, California.